OfferZen-Community/iot_robots-pub_sub_via_aws_dashboard/readme.md

 ![PubSub flow](/images/pubsub-flow.gif)

 The messaging protocol we will be using is MQTT, specifically version 3.1.1.
-In more detailed activities, you will use websockets to send and receive MQTT messages, but for now you'll use the AWS dashboard to communicate with the `makersPrep` topic we've set up.
+In more detailed activities, you will use websockets to send and receive MQTT messages, but for now you'll use the AWS I to communicate with the `makersPrep` topic we've set up.

 ## Activity

-### Step 1: Sign into AWS IoT cloud with your maker account.
+### Step 1: Sign into AWS IoT Cloud with your maker account.

 **Sign in page:** [https://offerzen-make.signin.aws.amazon.com/console](https://offerzen-make.signin.aws.amazon.com/console)
 **Credentials:** These have been mailed to you.

-### Step 2: Navigate to IoT Cloud dashboard.
+### Step 2: Navigate to IoT Cloud's
+board page.

   ![IoT Cloud dashboard landing](images/aws_iot_landing.png)